aarohiverma/Home-Credit-Default-Risk-Problem-Code/README.md

 - Managing class imbalance in the target variable (more non-defaults than defaults).
 - Ensuring model generalization to unseen data to prevent overfitting.

-## Future Work

-- **Incorporate additional data sources:** Using external financial data or social media data to improve prediction accuracy.
-- **Advanced Modeling:** Experimenting with deep learning models such as neural networks.
-- **Feature Selection:** Implementing advanced techniques like Recursive Feature Elimination (RFE) for optimal feature selection.
-- **Real-time Prediction Pipeline:** Developing an API for real-time scoring of new loan applications.

-## Known Issues

-- High multicollinearity among certain features.
-- The model requires further tuning to handle edge cases more effectively.

-## Conclusion

-The Home Credit Default Risk prediction project demonstrates the application of data science and machine learning techniques in financial risk management.
-By accurately predicting default risk, financial institutions can improve their decision-making processes, enhance customer experience, and minimize financial losses.

 ## Acknowledgements